Nature reserves in Preston

 The habitats feature a range of wildlife including a wide variety of butterfly (eg. Small Tortoiseshell, Red Admiral, Larger Skipper etc..) and birds (eg. Sparrow Hawks, Kestrel, Wren etc..).
 There is also a wide variety of vegetation in the different habitat areas from Willow and Alder in the woodlands to Ragged Robin and Pignut along the brook.

-For more information visit Preston Guild City - Hills and Hollows Nature Reserve.
+For more information Visit Preston - Hills and Hollows Nature Reserve.

 Pope Lane Field Nature Reserve was once a recreational field and has since been left to grow into a marshy grassland habitat.

 The habitat attracts birds of prey (eg. Buzzards) and summer shelter for roe deer.
 The damp marshy land also features great crested newts and orchids can also be found growing in the grasses.